instadw/instadwell-blog/_posts/2025-12-22-what-to-look-for-in-a-coliving-space-or-pg-in-pune.md

 | Security Deposit (Flat Rental)   | 6–10 months        |

 This **deposit difference** is one of the biggest reasons PGs and coliving are preferred by newcomers in Pune.
-Always confirm **what’s included**—rent alone never tells the full story.
+Always confirm **what’s included** rent alone never tells the full story.

 ---